AmrHesham101/mern-YourPlaces-backend/README.md

 # MERN YourPlaces Backend

-MERN YourPlaces Backend is the server-side of the MERN YourPlaces application, responsible for managing data and handling requests from the frontend.
+MERN YourPlaces Backend is the server side of the MERN YourPlaces application, responsible for managing data and handling requests from the front end.

 ## Installation